zchee/neovim-wiki/Code-overview.md

 ## Jumping around

+First of all, use `:make tags` to generate a tags file, so that you can use the `:tag` command to jump around the source code.

+To jump to a function or variable definition, move the cursor on the name and use the `CTRL-]` command.
+Use `CTRL-T` or `CTRL-O` to jump back.

+To jump to a file, move the cursor on its name and use the `gf` command.

 Most code can be found in a file with an obvious name (incomplete list):
 *   [buffer.c](../blob/master/src/buffer.c)	   manipulating buffers (loaded files)
 *   [diff.c](../blob/master/src/diff.c)	   diff mode (vimdiff)